akitotheanimator/God-Hand-Tools/README.md

 ![types](https://github.com/akitotheanimator/God-Hand-Tools/assets/174764120/c0415533-ac96-47db-8373-6f01ae7dc2c0)

-which means, **in order to get each adress of each file inside the DAT file, we need to read all of the bytes as a UInt32.* In this example, the UInt32 values of the 3 adresses i selected are 4960, 154272 and 475616.
+Which means, **in order to get each adress of each file inside the DAT file, we need to read all of the bytes as a UInt32.** In this example, the UInt32 values of the 3 adresses i selected are 4960, 154272 and 475616.

+The math to calculate the stop point(adress/offset) is quite easy.
+First, you get the number of files that the file gives on the **offset 0 of the file**. then, you do this operation:
+* Stop reading on offset = Starting point + (Number of files that the dat contains * 4) Breaking the equasion down:
+* Starting point = the adress that the first adress is located.
+On the file i'm using as example, the offset is equal **4**.
+* Number of files that the Dat contains = the number of files that the DAT containts.
+On the file i'm using as example, the value it was given on offset **0** after reading the **UInt32** value of it.
+* 4 = an UInt32 takes 4 bytes, so, in order to convert file number to UInt32 bytes, you need to multiply by 4.